A delicious, warming and soulful pumpkin soup, especially on a chilly day, created with beautiful pumpkins from Kilduff Farm.

 - Heat the oven to 190°C | 180°C fan | gas 5.

-- In this recipe, it is best to roast the pumpkin first, to release its sweet flavour.
-Simply cut the pumpkin in half, scoop out the seeds (save for later, see below) then cut again into quarters.
-Lightly brush with olive oil, place on a baking tray and roast for approximately 30 – 40 minutes, until soft.
+- In this recipe, we use roast pumpkin as this releases the gorgeous sweet flavour.
+Simply cut the pumpkin in half (scoop out the seeds, wash and dry between kitchen towel try to get the seeds as dry as possible, save for later) then cut again into quarters.
+Lightly brush with olive oil, place on a baking tray and roast pumpkin for approximately 30 – 40 minutes, until soft.
 Remove from the oven and cool.

 - Once cooled, remove the skin and use the flesh only in this recipe.
 If using the leftover pulp from carving, roast it on a baking sheet lined with tin foil and brush with a little olive oil to prevent sticking.